Capitalisk/ldpos-commander/README.md

 ## Commands
 ```
-Usage: ldpos                                     To use the command line interactively
+This interface can be used both interactively and non-interactively:

+Usage interactively: ldpos (OPTIONAL: -pmf)

 OR

-Usage: ldpos (OPTIONAL: ip:port) [options] [command]
+Usage non-interactively: ldpos (OPTIONAL: -pmf) (OPTIONAL: ip or ip:port) [command]
-<ip:port>: Default port is 7001.
+ip:port - Default port is 7001.
 If not provided it will prompt you in the steps.
 eg.: ldpos 192.168.0.1 wallet get
 eg.: ldpos 192.168.0.1:7003 wallet get

-This interface can be used both interactively and non-interactively
+Options accepted both interactively and non-interactively:
-Interactively: ldpos
-Non-interactively: ldpos <-fm> <OPTIONAL: ip or ip:port> <command>
--f                                                                                                     Prompts forgingkey passphrase
--m                                                                                                     Prompts multisig passphrase
+  (option -p) PASSPHRASE
+  (option -m) MULTISIGPASSPHRASE
+  (option -f) FORGINPASSPHRASE

 exit                                                                                                   Exits the process
 v                                                                                                      No description available